0xmycf/Advent-of-code/2024/day03/readme.md

 ![A simple DFA](./dfa/fa_simpler.png)

-Here `a` means `everything other char that does not already have a transition`.
+Here `a` means `every other char that does not already have a transition`.

 We can make it more clear and friendly for the tool I am using: